konvajs/site/source/docs/events/Listen_for_Events.md

-#HTML5 Canvas Listen or Don’t Listen to Events with Konva
+title: Canvas Listen or Don’t Listen to Events with Konva
+---

 To listen or don't listen to events with Konva, we can set the listening property of the config object to true or false when a shape is instantiated,